mdshopon/mdshopon.github.io/projects.md

 - Collected a Bangla news article dataset
 - Developed deep learning based solution for the classification
 - Render the order summary as a PDF and send it to the user after a successful transaction.
-- _Tools_: Python, Tensoflow-Keras, NLTK, OpenCV-Python, MSCOCO-2017 Dataset.
+- _Tools_: Python, Tensoflow-Keras, NLTK, OpenCV-Python

 <br/>